MWatty/hike_ireland/README.md

     1. In order to encourage users to return there is a log in function where they can view their own profile.
     2. Users are also encouraged to register an account.
-    3. The simplicity of the forms aim to encourage returning to the site.
+    3. The simplicity of the forms aims to encourage returning to the site.

 ![Edit Hike Page](https://github.com/MWatty/hike_ireland/blob/main/static/assets/website%20screenshots/Edit%20Hike.png "Edit Hike Page")

 5. As a site owner, I want to create a community where hikers come together and share information.

-    1. Upon entering the site, users are encourage to create an account with the aim of encouraging users to create hikes.
+    1. Upon entering the site, users are encouraged to create an account with the aim of encouraging users to create hikes.
     2. Users can also access all of the hikes created by other users.
-    3. Users can quickly get a snapshot of hikes and will be encourage by its simplicity of the add function to add their own hikes.
+    3. Users can quickly get a snapshot of hikes and will be encouraged by its simplicity of the add function to add their own hikes.

 ![Add Hike Page](https://github.com/MWatty/hike_ireland/blob/main/static/assets/website%20screenshots/Add%20Hike%20.png "Add Hike Page")